appdotnet/api-spec/content/docs/resources/stream/index.md

 ## Notifications

-One of the main uses of the Streaming API is to send notifications to Users about what is happening on App.net.
+One of the main uses of the Streaming API is to send notifications to users about what is happening on App.net.
 When you run a notification service, you need to respect a user's [muting](/docs/resources/user/muting/) and [blocking](/docs/resources/user/blocking/) preferences and whether that event came from a [bot account](/docs/resources/user/#user-fields).
 If you're sending ["standard" notifications](#standard-notifications), App.net provides some information with each streaming event to make this easier.
 If you'd like to do something besides the standard notifications, App.net provides some [advanced guidance](#advanced-notifications).

 ### Standard Notifications

 App.net recognizes that there are some standard notifications that many clients send to users.
-To make sure users don't get notifications from users they've muted or blocked, App.net provides some extra informations with each streaming event.
+To make sure users don't get notifications from other users they've muted or blocked, App.net provides some extra information with each streaming event.

 For each streaming event, App.net generates a list of every user who would be notified using the [standard notifications](#what-are-the-standard-notifications).
 Then, App.net provides a list of user ids who should not receive a notification from this event.